califorliu/DMU-Sims-online/README.md

 The same arguments should also work for Linux users running it through Wine.

+Alternative for Linux Users: you can download the Linux version of the Godot engine (any 4.7 version should work).
+Extract the `godot_..._linux.x86_64` file and rename it to `dmu-sim` and run it in the dmu-sim folder.

 If you're on a laptop with integrated GPU and neither DX12 or Vulkan works, you can also try replacing `vulkan` with `opengl3`, though you will see a big drop in performance.